ssborbis/ContextSearch-web-ext/README.md

 When editing engines, folders and bookmarklets, you can change the name or icon using either the favicon finder or clicking the current icon and uploading an image from your computer.
 Search engine icons  will be resized according to `cacheIconsMaxSize` under Advanced, and cached.
 The default size is 32x32, but if you are wanting higher-res images used with some custom user styles, raise this number.

+Tools and separators can also be added from the custom context menu.

+### Contextual Aware Layouts

+Engines can be assigned one or more *contexts* so they only display in certain circumstances.

+`"audio", "frame", "image", "link", "page", "selection", "video"`

+You'll need to enable either `contextMenuUseContextualLayout` or `quickMenuUseContextualLayout` from `[ menu ] -> Advanced` to filter engines based on context.

 ### Additional Options for Firefox

 Firefox comes with it's own searchbar, but those engines can be used by ContextSearch.
 These engines are added automatically to your search engine list, and are distinguishable by the orange (FF) tag.
 While they can be used by ContextSearch, they cannot be edited without first importing them. ( see below )